 Property investors simply cannot afford to ignore these changes.
-How they impact your investment strategy will depend on your individual circumstances, but this guide – compiled by Seven Capital and tax specialists MHA MacIntyre Hudson – explains how you can best protect your investment
+How they impact your investment strategy will depend on your individual circumstances.

 Serious investors are regularly reviewing where rental demand is highest.
-According to the Office for National Statistics, the UK’s rental market strengthened in the year leading up to March 2017, with the average rental yield rising by 2%.
+According to the Office for National Statistics, whist the UK’s rental market rose on average by 1.2% in the 12 months to December 2017, the midlands’s average rental increase reached 2%.

 Naturally, competition for apartments and houses in popular areas can be intense so it can pay to pinpoint up-and-coming areas that have vast potential.

 In London, for example, the massive regeneration of parts of the East End for the 2012 Olympic Games opened up a new realm of property investment opportunities.
 Everybody could see that one coming, but the more meticulous investor will stay abreast of much smaller proposed developments in previously unfancied boroughs.

 Looking ahead, in Birmingham the Commonwealth Games in 2022 will speed up a number of planned projects within the city, and the upcoming arrival of HS2 in 2026 will play a huge part in the ongoing regeneration of the city’s Digbeth and wider Eastside area.
 In fact this has already opened up investment opportunities, with a number of developments currently in planning and construction stages.